L-theory of $C^*$-algebras: Proof of

 \begin{proof}[Proof of \cref{ThmC}] We first claim that there is the following natural square of spectra

 and that this square is a pullback square.
 To see this we use \cref{Prop:homotopy-invariance-of-L} to replace $\L(A)$ by its topological variant and by taking the geometric realization of \eqref{square} we get a diagram as desired (using the canonical colimit interchange map for the lower two corners).
 To see that it is a pullback we use that the canonical map induced on horizontal fibres is an equivalence, since homotopy orbits commute with the geometric realization.
-We wish to show that the right vertical map is a 2-adic equivalence.
-It therefore suffices to show that the left vertical map is a 2-adic equivalence.
-To see this, one considers the Bott-periodic analog $\GW_\top(A)$ of $\Gw_\top(A)$ also used in \cite[Appendix D]{KSW}.
-It participates in a commutative square
+We wish to show that the right vertical map is an equivalence modulo 2.
+To do so, we first note that since the transformation $\L(-) \to \k(-)^{tC_2}$ is lax symmetric monoidal, the map $\L(A) \to \k(A)^{tC_2}$ is one of $\L(\R)$-modules so its fibre is 4-periodic.
+Then we consider the Bott-periodic analog $\GW_\top(A)$ of $\Gw_\top(A)$ also used in \cite[Appendix D]{KSW} which participates in the following commutative diagram.

-where $\K(A)$ denotes periodic topological K-theory of $A$.
-We now show that this diagram is a pullback diagram; the argument is similar to \cite[Theorem 8.14]{Schlichting}.
-Indeed, the horizontal fibres are coconnected spectra, see \cite[Proof of Theorem D.1]{KSW} for the top horizontal fibre, whereas the vertical fibres are 4-periodic, as is the map between them, compare \cite[Remark 7.7]{Schlichting}.
-The total homotopy fibre of the above square is therefore both periodic and bounded above and thus trivial.
-Now, finally, by \cite[Theorem D.1]{KSW} the right vertical map in the above square is a 2-adic equivalence.
-Theorem C is therefore proven. \end{proof}
+One defines a functor $\mathbb{L}_\top$\footnote{We warn the reader that this object is not given by the topological version of Karoubi-invariant L-theory sometimes denoted by $\mathbb{L}$ in the literature.} as the cofibre of the lower horizontal map in the above square.
+By \cref{Cor:fibre-sequence-top} one obtains a map from the left to the right following square